Public Records & Services in Cushing

 Criminal Records

 The criminal records system in Woodbury County covers various types of records, including felony, misdemeanor, traffic, and sex offender registry information.
-The Woodbury County Sheriff's Office and local police departments maintain these records, while the Iowa Division of Criminal Investigation provides additional resources for background checks.
-Residents can request criminal background checks through the Iowa Bureau of Investigation, which offers reports on individuals' criminal histories.
+Residents can request criminal background checks through the Iowa Division of Criminal Investigation, which offers reports on individuals' criminal histories.

 Vital Records